This page covers how to control where LangSmith sends your traces:

 The LANGSMITH_PROJECT flag is only supported in JS SDK versions >= 0.2.16, use LANGCHAIN_PROJECT instead if you are using an older version.

-If the project specified does not exist, it will be created automatically when the first trace is ingested.
+If the project specified does not exist, LangSmith will automatically create it when the first trace is ingested.

 Set the destination project dynamically

-Setting the project name dynamically using one of the below methods overrides the project name set by the LANGSMITH_PROJECT environment variable.
+Setting the project name dynamically using one of the following methods overrides the project name set by the LANGSMITH_PROJECT environment variable.

 import openai